 CMAQ is a non-proprietary computer model that simulates the formation and fate of photochemical oxidants, including PM{2.5} and ozone, for given input sets of meteorological conditions and emissions.
 As mentioned previously, CMAQ includes numerous science modules that simulate the emission, production, decay, deposition and transport of organic and inorganic gas-phase and particle pollutants in the atmosphere.
-This 2015 analysis employed CMAQ version 5.2.1.16 The 2015 CMAQ run included bidirectional ammonia (NH3) air-surface exchange, CB6r3 chemical mechanism, AERO6 aerosol module with non-volatile Primary Organic Aerosol (POA).
-The CMAQ community model versions 5.0.2 and 5.1 were most recently peer-reviewed in September of 2015 for the U.S. EPA.17
+This 2016 analysis employed CMAQ version 5.2.1.20 The 2016 CMAQ run included CB6r3 chemical mechanism, AERO6 aerosol module with non-volatile Primary Organic Aerosol (POA).
+The CMAQ community model versions 5.0.2 and 5.1 were most recently peer-reviewed in September of 2016 for the U.S. EPA.21